Skip to main content

 Crop estimate data sources

-Crop statistics in Benin are generally prepared annually at the national level, delivering estimates generated at the commune or departement level, only for the “main” season.
-Other production system information (e.g. irrigated, commercial and small-farmer, etc) is generally not provided.
+Crop statistics in Benin are generally prepared annually at the national level, delivering estimates generated at the commune or département level, only for the main season (off-season production is not reported separately).
+Production system information (e.g. irrigated, commercial and small-farmer, etc) is generally not provided.

-Benin’s crop statistic reporting generally distinguishes between no production (néant), and several categories of statistics that were not (yet) available: non-disponibles, non-parvenus, ne figurent pas dans les tableaux pour une autre raison.
+Benin’s crop statistic reporting generally distinguishes between no production (néant), and several categories of statistics that are not published:

 The Benin record of crop production found in the FDW covers the 1970 to present period.
-Historical annual crop statistics reporting, often published in annual reports, has been difficult to find.
-Here, they have been supplemented by multi-year (often 5 years) summary reports published by the principal ministries involved.
+Historical annual crop statistics reporting, often published in annual reports, has been difficult to find as there is no mechanism to store and deliver old estimates.

 Year and season definition